SiLab-Bonn/Embedded-System-Lab/docs/source/afe.rst

 There is a set-reset flip-flop that is asynchronously set by the rising edge of the comparator output signal **COMP**.
 The flip-flop output signal **HIT** stays high until it is reset by the **INJ** line going low.
 Parallel to the flip-flop the **COMP** signal enables an 8-bit counter, which output is incremented by a 40 MHz clock signal **CLK**, thereby measuring the comparator output pulse width (time-over-threshold).
 This **TOT** value can be read out via the SPI interface implemented with the CPLD logic (**CS_B**, **SCLK** and **MISO**).
 A high to low transition from **INJ** resets the TOT counter.

-A charge injection cycle would look like this:

-0. Ensure **INJ** is low to reset **HIT** output and TOT counter.
-1. Set threshold, injection level (and shaping constant) as required.
-2. Set **INJ** to high to trigger the injection of a negative charge signal.
-3. Poll for the **HIT** going high.
-Use a proper timeout period in case the injected signal is below threshold and no comparator output signal would be generated.
-4. If a high level of the **HIT** is detected store the information.
-If the (optional) TOT signal is to be acquired too, wait approx. 100 µs (the maximum detectable pulse width) to allow the counter to stop before being read-out.
-5. Set **INJ** back to low to reset the **HIT** signal and the TOT counter.
-6. Since the CSA also responds to positive charge injection (**INJ** going low), wait for ~ 200 µs to allow the circuit to settle before triggering the next injection.

 The electrical interface to control the AFE consist of

 * An **SPI** interface controlling